Harry Baird was one of the two first volunteers for NTFS when it started in 2006.

 NTFS Board Member since 2018.

-Bev has worked nearly 30 years in the electrical industry in positions ranging from design engineer, product marketing, and currently International Sales Operations for Schneider Electric.
-He has lived in Nashville since 1998 and been active with local non-profit organizations like NTFS, Habitat for Humanity, Hands on Nashville and Cumberland River Compact by organizing company employee volunteer opportunities for Schneider Electric.
+Bev worked for 35 years in the electrical / energy management industry in positions ranging from design engineer, product marketing, and most recently International Sales Operations for Schneider Electric.
+He retired in 2020.
+Bev has lived in Nashville since 1998 and been active with local non-profit organizations like NTFS, Habitat for Humanity, Hands on Nashville and Cumberland River Compact by organizing company employee volunteer opportunities for Schneider Electric.

 NTFS Board Member since 2014.